Ectras/qasm2-parse/Readme.md

 - Annotate parsing errors with source locations
 - Make include resolving an (optional) separate step?
 - Support BitXor in expression evaluation
+- Semantic analysis (not every parsable program is necessarily valid)
 - Make parsing only require &str, not String